 Creating and managing change requests using Smart IT

-Starting with version 1.1, BMC Remedy with Smart IT is integrated with BMC Change Management to provide an interface for planning, scheduling, implementing, and tracking changes that is simple to learn and use, mobile, and collaborative.
+BMC Remedy with Smart IT is integrated with BMC Change Management to provide a planning, scheduling, implementing, change-tracking interface that is simple to learn and use, mobile, and collaborative.
 This topic describes how users in your organization can use Smart IT to create change requests and manage them throughout their lifecycle.

 The following information is included: